-One of the most compelling factors for people coming to Bora Bora is to see the drop-dead, knock-out lagoon for which Bora Bora is world famous; to see the most beautiful lagoon in the world.
+One of the most compelling factors for people coming to the island of Bora Bora is to see the drop-dead, gorgeous lagoon it’s famously known for in French Polynesia and over the world.

-The hotel is set out as a village of sorts with differing sizes in spaces between bungalows, some with lagoon views, others with garden views:
+The hotel is set out as a village of sorts with differing sizes in spaces between bungalows, some with lagoon views and others with garden views.

-The bungalows are comfortable with the feeling of warmth that only wood provides; selectively decorated so as not to feel claustrophobic, fully equipped & with the nice Polynesian touch of daily fresh flowers it can’t get much better than this.
-Breakfast is served to you in your bungalow each day:
+The bungalows are comfortable with the feeling of warmth that only wood provides.
+It’s selectively decorated so as not to feel claustrophobic, fully equipped for your tropical vacation, and a nice Polynesian touch of daily fresh flowers.
+Continental breakfast is served to you in your bungalow each day.

-The Hotel Matira is within walking distance of many of Bora Bora’s finer restaurants & snacks like the Restaurant Matira Beach & the Restaurant Fare Manuia whilst La Tahitienne, Bloody Mary’s & even Villa Mahana are not much further.
-Check out our Restaurant – Dining Report for a comprehensive review of the better restaurants in the area.
+Hotel Matira is within walking distance of many of Bora Bora’s finer restaurants and snacks, like the Restaurant Matira Beach & the Restaurant Fare Manuia.
+The La Tahitienne, Bloody Mary’s, and even Villa Mahana are not much further.
+Check out our restaurant dining guide for a comprehensive review of the better restaurants in the area.

-The Hotel Matira is also within a stone’s throw of many of the leading tour operators on Bora Bora offering jet ski & quad tours, lagoon cruises, shark & sting ray feeding, swimming with manta rays, moon parties……whatever grabs you.
-Best of all you can go & deal direct with the tour operators & save substantial commissions that may otherwise need to be paid.
+The Hotel Matira is also within a stone’s throw of many of the leading tour operators on Bora Bora.
+You can go on jet ski & quad tours, lagoon cruises, shark & sting ray feeding, swim with manta rays, and moon parties.
+Best of all, you can go and deal directly with the tour operators to save on large commissions that might otherwise need to be paid.

-The coral garden scuba diving area is almost on your doorstep as are two of the most difficult to reach American WWII cannons – see this site’s report on Locating the American WWII Cannons for full & complete information.
-If you are considering a tour around the island I strongly suggest you read the report on the Bora Bora Road Tour on this site.
-Then, the big one – you will have seen the cave clinging to Mt Otemanu covered in the report Mt Otemanu’s Cave.
-Go climb it for yourself!
+The coral garden scuba diving area is almost on your doorstep, as are two of the most difficult-to-reach American WWII cannons.
+See this site’s report on Locating the American WWII Cannons for full & complete information.

-Located on the turn-off to Point Matira.
-Promotional offers can often be secured for longer stays (3 nights or more) bringing these bungalows to below 150Euros per night – sensational value!
-The bungalow closest to the road – management will openly tell you – can be a little noisy for those not used to sound of intermittent traffic.
+Just a fair warning, the bungalow closest to the road (management will openly tell you) can be a little noisy for those not used to the sound of intermittent traffic.